iscc/iscc-specs/docs/specification.md

 | **Algorithms:** | Similarity Hash     | Type specific      | CDC, Minimum Hash | CDC, Hash Tree |
 | **Size:**       | 72 bits             | 72 bits            | 72 bits           | 72 bits        |

-These components MAY be used independently by applications for various purposes but MUST be combined into a case-sensitive 52 character [base58-iscc](#base58-iscc) encoded string (55 with hyphens) for a fully qualified ISCC Code.
-The components MUST be combined in the fixed order of Meta-ID, Content-ID, Data-ID, Instance-ID and MAY be separated by hyphens.
+ISCC components MAY be used separately or in combination by applications for various purposes.
+Individual components MUST be presented as 13-character [base58-iscc](#base58-iscc) encoded strings to end users and MAY be prefixed with their component name.

+!!! example "Single component ISCC-Code (13 characters)"

+    **Meta-ID**: 11RDXN6ea57QT

+Combinations of components MUST include the Meta-ID component and MUST be ordered as **Meta-ID**, **Content-ID**, **Data-ID**, and **Instance-ID**.
+Individual components MAY be skipped and SHOULD be separated with hyphens.
+A combination of components SHOULD be prefixed with "ISCC".

+!!! example "Combination of ISCC-Code components"

+    **ISCC**: 11RDXN6ea57QT-1HWMGKrLki1fL-1ZYcY8d3uTYj8

+A **Fully Qualified ISCC Code** is an ordered sequence of Meta-ID, Content-ID, Data-ID, and Instance-ID codes.
+It SHOULD be prefixed with ISCC and MAY be seperated by hypens.

-!!! example "Printable ISCC Code"
+!!! example "Fully Qualified ISCC-Code (52 characters)"
-    ISCC: 11cS7Y9NjD6DX-1DVcUdv5ewjDQ-1Qhwz8x54CShu-1d8uCbWCNbGWg
+    **ISCC**: 11RDXN6ea57QT1HWMGKrLki1fL1ZYcY8d3uTYj81qYuuCMStgpjs

+!!! example "Fully Qualified ISCC-Code with hyphens (55 characters)"
+    **ISCC**: 11RDXN6ea57QT-1HWMGKrLki1fL-1ZYcY8d3uTYj8-1qYuuCMStgpjs

 ### Component Types